 In one day, an emergency physician might deliver a baby, stitch a deep gash, or comfort a person experiencing a mental health crisis.
 These doctors see it all — from gunshot wounds and car-wreck injuries to heart attacks and drug overdoses.

-Patients deserve the best possible care during a medical emergency, and emergency physicians are the only ones with the training and expertise to lead the care teams serving as the foundation of America's health care safety net.
+Patients deserve the best possible care during a medical emergency, and physicians are the only ones with the training and expertise to lead the care teams serving as the foundation of America's health care safety net.

 Patients prefer and deserve access to emergency physician-led care teams.